Forget New Year’s resolutions this year. Try this instead!

 So here’s an idea.
 Maybe, this year, ditch those traditional New Year’s resolutions and try a different approach instead.

-What if you make 2022 the year of self-care and focus on your overall well-being?
+What if you make this year the year of self-care and focus on your overall well-being?
 This comes from a place of love and caring for yourself, rather than focusing on your shortcomings.

 Here are some resolution alternatives to consider.